spjhon/Doc-Knowledge/knowledge/javascript/glosary.md

 **Variable Declaration** Cuano se delcara una variable y se asigna un valor y un dataType por medio del asignador "="

 **lexical scoping**: Cuando se utilizan variables definidas con letras y la limitancia que da a los datos en su interior, por ejemplo el scope que da una funcio (closures).

+**Hier Order Functions**: A higher-order function is a function that operates on functions, taking one or more functions as arguments and returning a new function.

+**function composition**: The concept of composition in the provided code refers to the combination of functions where the output of one function becomes the input of another.
+In JavaScript, function composition can be achieved using a compose function, which combines multiple functions into a single function.